Guidelines for Guest Posts

 Following is a list of basic guidelines for all posts on Anxiety, Panic & Health, whether it is my post or a guest post:

-5. No guest posts may promote or mention a commercial product or service.
-If you have developed or work for a company that markets a product or service associated with your post, you may not mention that product or service in your post.
-However, I will mention your company or product in the “about the author” section of the post.
+6. No guest posts may promote or mention a commercial product or service.
+If you market a product or service or work for a company that markets a product or service associated with your post, you may not mention that product or service in your post.
+However, you may mention your company or product in the “about the author” section of the post, as well as having a link to a website of your choosing.
 An example of this kind of post (and incidentally, an opinion post without any medical information) is “The Evil Trick Anxiety Plays on You and How to Turn the Tables” by Rich Presta.
 Rich wrote and sells a Driving Fear course.

 Decisions regarding the suitability of guest posts